two-as-one/sub-domain-2/README.md

 ## Concepts

-- An adult-themed mostly text-based adventure game
+- An adult-themed game
-- Encounters are a 'tug of war' to determine who is the sub and who is the dom
-- The game features transformations
-  - transformations unlock new abilities or provide stat boosts
-- the game features encounters but no combat, everything is resolved by the power of love
+- card-based 'combat'
+- 'combat' is a mixture between fighting and foreplay
+- rogue lite gameplay with mostly run-based progression but also some permanent progression (such as upgrading your start base)

 ## Goals